gg56-webdev/fr-homepage/src/pages/delete-account.md

 # Account Deletion Request for FingeRate App

+At FingeRate, we want to give you control over your data and information.
+You can delete your account at any time by following the steps listed below or [by contacting us](/contact).

-If you wish to delete your account and all associated data for FingeRate App, please follow the steps below.
-This process is irreversible, and all your data will be permanently removed from our system.
+Please note that this process is irreversible.
+Once your account is deleted, your data will be permanently removed from our system.

 ## Steps to Delete Your Account

 1. Open the **FingeRate App**: Launch the application on your device.

-2. Navigate to **"My Page"**:
+2. Navigate to **"My Page"**.

 3. Click the **Edit My Profile button (Pencil icon)** in the top right corner:
    ![My page screen with steps](../assets/delete-account/delete-1.png)